BoPeng/simuPOP-examples/misc/caseControlPower/README.md

 -->`> caseControlPower.py --help`
 ->to check allowed command line options.
 You can also import this script as a module in another script and use the functions directly.

-Please feel free to [[mailto:bpeng@mdanderson.org | email me]] if you have any question about this script.
+Please feel free to [ email me](mailto:bpeng@mdanderson.org ) if you have any question about this script.

 ### How to use this script
 Our analysis assumes a disease predisposing locus and a marker locus that are